Fukaya A_\infty structures associated to Lefschetz fibrations. II: Open-closed string maps

 \section{Open-closed string maps}

 We now combine fixed point Floer cohomology, in the version considered in Section \ref{subsec:translations}, with its counterpart for Lagrangian submanifolds.
-The relation between the two theories, together with previous Floer cohomology computations, leads directly to our main results (Theorems \ref{th:main} and \ref{th:fano}).
+The relation between the two theories, together with the preceding Floer cohomology computations, leads directly to our main results (Theorems \ref{th:main} and \ref{th:fano}).